InceptionCyberSecurity/PassGen8Chars/README.md

 # Password Generation
 The chars.txt file is used to define the allowed characters.
 Subsequently, an 8 character password is generated.
 This is the sent to a user defined email.
+Alter the email in passgen8.py to the one you want the new password to be sent to.
-Alter the email in passgen8.py Written by Nathan Jones nathan.jones@arcadeusops.com
+Written by Nathan Jones nathan.jones@arcadeusops.com

 ## Ethical Notice